• Home

 Socialising Checklist

 This list is simply a guide.
 You should always exercise caution to ensure you / your dogs, and the public are safe during any exercise.
-It is advised to have your dog properly restrained and in control during socialising.
+It is advised to have your dog on a lead or in control during socialising.

 People

-- Dressed in hats and costumes, with sunnies, walking canes and umbrellas
+• Dressed in hats and costumes, with sunnies,

 Animals and animal sounds

-- Domestic animals like Horses, lamas, cows, deer, sheep, goats, pigs
+• Domestic animals like Horses, llamas, cows, deer, sheep, goats, and pigs

 Noises